web video download tools

 So now that I’ve completely overwhelmed my test computer with doodads and plugins, I would say my favorite of the day was the Firefox extension Video DownloadHelper.
 Tiny, quiet and powerful works for me.

-firefox download helper 只能用在有限的站点,不如orbit灵活,flv全靠orbit,swf差些比如infoq 的幻灯swf分成多个不好一次抓,得看完才有links
+_____________________________firefox download helper 只能用在有限的站点,不如orbit灵活,flv全靠orbit,swf差些比如infoq 的幻灯swf分成多个不好一次抓,得看完才有links

 0 Comments: